comses-education/github-starter-course/README.md

 ![NetLogo: Neolithic Ecological expansion many versions](images/neolithic-versions.png)

 Git helps you bypass these messy filename-based versioning systems and helps you keep track of changes to your code and collaborate and share your changes with others in a disciplined, systematic way.
-You can keep a record of what you’ve worked on alongside plaintext notes (these are called *commit log messages* and we will go into more detail about them later).
-It also allows you to easily revert back to older versions as needed giving you the freedom to experiment in your code without having to worry about whether you can undo all the changes or find the base working version you wanted to keep.
+You can keep a record of what you’ve worked on alongside plaintext notes (these are called *commit log messages*, we'll go over them in more detail later).

+Git also lets you easily switch between older and newer versions, which gives you the freedom to experiment in your code without having to worry about whether you can undo all the changes or find the base working version you wanted to keep.
 It also comes with a lot of tools that make working with others easier — groups of people can work together on the same project and merge their changes into one final source that preserves transparency and the provenance of which changes came from where.

 GitHub is a way to use the same power of Git online with an easy-to-use web interface.
 It’s widely used in the software world and beyond to collaborate and maintain the history of projects.